koszullab/E_coli_analysis/README.md

 ```
 ![alt tag](https://github.com/axelcournac/EColi_analysis/blob/master/pictures/WT_rep1_5000_DOM.jpeg)

-The second argument is the prefixe for names of output files.

 ### Correlation with other data
-To correlate 3C contacts and recombination prevuously generated in Valens et al., EMBO 2004, we used the python code [recombination_3C_Correlation.py](python_codes/recombination_3C_Correlation.py)
+To correlate 3C contacts and recombination previously generated in Valens et al., EMBO 2004, we used [recombination_3C_Correlation.py](python_codes/recombination_3C_Correlation.py)

 ![alt tag](https://github.com/axelcournac/EColi_analysis/blob/master/pictures/recombination_vs_3C.png)

-We use a similar code to confront geometrical distances mesaured from microscopy and the ones extracted from 3D structure built with 3C contacts data: [distance_structure.py](python_codes/distance_structure.py)
+We use a similar code to compare the geometrical distances measured from microscopy and the ones extracted from 3D structure built with 3C contacts data:  [distance_structure.py](python_codes/distance_structure.py)

-To correlate MSD (Mean square Displacements) from time lapse microscopy experiments and cumulative contacts signal, the code [correlation_MSD_compaction_Marco.py](python_codes/correlation_MSD_compaction_Marco.py) was used.
+To correlate MSD (mean square displacements) from time lapse microscopy experiments and cumulative contacts signal, the code [correlation_MSD_compaction_Marco.py](python_codes/correlation_MSD_compaction_Marco.py) was used.

 ### Directionality Index

 We computed at two different scales: at 400 kb scale (macrodomains) and 100 kb scale (CIDs).
-The computation was done on the correlation matrices (to attenutate fluctuations in the signals) as previously described.
+The computation was done on the correlation matrices (to attenuate fluctuations in the signals) as previously described (Dixon et al., 2012).

 ### Correlation between transcription and contacts

-To put in evidence the correlation bewteen transcription and 3C contacts at short range, we use the python code [correlation_transcription_3C.py](python_codes/correlation_transcription_3C.py)
+To put in evidence the correlation between transcription and 3C contacts at short range, we use the code  [correlation_transcription_3C.py](python_codes/correlation_transcription_3C.py)

-We use gaussian function to smooth both signals and attenuate the fluctuations.
+We use a Gaussian function to smooth both signals.
+The following graphs are generated with this package:
-This code generates the following figure:

 ![alt tag](https://github.com/axelcournac/EColi_analysis/blob/master/pictures/correlation_transcription_rna_olivier_3C_MQ30_3.png)

-To plot the genomic distance law for different groups of bins classified according to their transcription level, we first compute the distribution of log2 number of reads from the transcriptome for every bins.
+To plot the frequency of contact as a function of genomic distance for different groups of bins classified according to their transcription level, we first compute the distribution of log2 number of reads from the transcriptome for every bins.
 We divided the bins into 3 groups: poorly expressed bins with transcription level < 7, moderately expressed with transcription level > 7 and < 10 and highly expressed with transcription level > 10.
 ```python
 chip=loadtxt("hist_EV-4_TGACCA_L002_R1_001.MQ30.hist5000")
 #plot(log(chip[:,1]) );